 For example, let’s say you need 30 knowledgeable people to interview for a qualitative study about your competitor’s sales process.
 Search filters for company, title and location may give you a pool of, say, 2,000 profiles to consider.
 That means that it’s perfectly acceptable- even necessary- to rule out a majority of the candidates.
 You’ll still end up with more than enough stellar potential respondents.
 You don’t have to worry that some of those initial 2,000 people may have since changed jobs and not updated their profiles.
 That’s what screening is for.

 From our experience, the title, company, and location data for potential B2B tech study respondents is rarely wrong.
 It happens maybe 5 percent or less of the time in our recruiting efforts.

 There is an obvious reason for this.
 Lying on your LinkedIn profile is like lying on your resume.
 Someone is going to find out.
 When they do, that lie damages your professional standing and employment viability.
 Most people implicitly understand this.
-Sure, just like on resumes, many people probably inflate the truth a bit, but no data set is perfect.
+Sure, just like on resumes, many people inflate the truth a bit.
+But no data set is perfect.
 This is why we take the job description with a grain of salt.
-It would be much odder to lie about who you work for, where you are and your specific job title.
+It would be much odder to lie about who you work for, where you are, and your specific job title.
 All of that information is rather easy to prove or disprove.

 A little social savvy goes a long way.